Myrtaceae (myrtle family) Callistemon

 Australia

-Callistemon citrinus, which has a less weeping habit than C. viminalis, can be seen at the Fire Station, Escondido Village, and West Campus Drive in median by Cogen.
-Several newer plantings (Summer 2007) are seen in the Greenbelt about 200 yards south of Stanford Ave on the west side of the path; these trees are staked.
+Callistemon citrinus, which has a less weeping habit than C. viminalis, can be seen at the Fire Station, behind Cedar Hall, and between Hulme and Building 86 in Escondido Village.
+Several plantings (2007) are in the Greenbelt about 200 yards south of Stanford Avenue on the west side of the path; these trees are staked.

 A tall shrub or small tree, 10 to 30 feet high.
 Leaves narrow, about 3–4 inches long, sharp-pointed at the apex; coppery when new, mature leaves are vivid green and smooth on both surfaces, the midrib and lateral veins prominent.
 Flower-clusters 2 to 4 inches long, bright red, the stamens about 1 inch long.
 Capsules ovoid, contracted at the summit.
 Frequently cultivated in gardens and parks.